KarlK90/yaemk-split-kb/docs/index.md

 1. Melt M3 insert into the top plate.
 2. Melt M2 standoffs for the display cover into the top plate.
 3. Melt M2 standoffs into bottom plate.
-4. (Optional) Paint the blue display frame with a black marker pen.
-5. Trim the plastic and the pin header of the display so that the pcb of the display sits flush on the display socket.
 6. Assemble case with display and display cover.
 7. Insert switches and keycaps.